 Dr. Jade d’Alpoim Guedes carried out undergraduate degrees in France where she earned separate degrees in Archaeology, Sinology and Tibetan and Himalayan studies.
-She earned her Ph.D at Harvard University in Anthropological Archaeology in 2013, where she served as a Radcliffe Institute of Advanced Study Graduate Fellow and was awarded a Dissertation Award honorable mention by the Society for American Archaeology.
+She earned her Ph.D at Harvard University in Anthropological Archaeology in 2013, where she was elected to be a Radcliffe Institute of Advanced Study Graduate Fellow and was awarded a Dissertation Award honorable mention by the Society for American Archaeology (SAA).
 She carried out a postdoctoral fellowship at the Department of Earth and Planetary Science at Harvard University in 2014 in the laboratories of Dr. Jerry Mitrovica and Dr. Peter Huybers.
 From 2014-2017, she was an Assistant Professor of Anthropology at Washington State University, where she directed the Paleoethnobotany Laboratory.
-Since 2017, she is a joint-appointed Assistant Professor in Biological Adaptation and Hazards of Climate Change Impacts in the Built and Natural Environment the Department of Anthropology at University of California, San Diego (UCSD) and at Scripps Institution of Oceanography (SIO).
+Since the fall of 2017, she was a joint-appointed Chancellor’s Hire Assistant Professor in Biological Adaptation and Hazards of Climate Change Impacts in the Built and Natural Environment of the Department of Anthropology at University of California, San Diego (UCSD) and at the Scripps Institution of Oceanography (SIO).

-She was promoted to Associate Professor (with tenure) at UCSD and SIO in 2019.
+She was promoted to Associate Professor (with tenure) at UCSD and SIO in July of 2019.

-Dr. d’Alpoim Guedes has co-edited one book and published numerous articles in venues such as Science Advances, Proceedings of the National Academy of Sciences (PNAS), Science, and Current Anthropology.
+Dr. d’Alpoim Guedes has co-authored one monograph, co-edited one book and published numerous articles in venues such as Science, Science Advances, Proceedings of the National Academy of Sciences (PNAS), Nature Plants, and Current Anthropology.
 She is the author of Monsoon Rains, Great Rivers and the Development of Farming Civilizations in Asia and an edited volume Method and Theory in Paleoethnobotany.
 Her research has pioneered methods of understanding how changes in climate impacted ancient farmers through a combination of computational modeling and archaeobotanical research.
 Her research identified how and why a major transition in subsistence regimes took place on the Tibetan Plateau that resulted in a switch from farming systems based on millet to ones based on wheat and barley and agro-pastoralism.
 Her research also extends to modeling how changes in ancient sea-level impacted humans on the Chinese continental shelf.